4 MIN READ

 - Where will key deadlines fall, and how will you ensure that you meet them?

-Your organization may have specialist frameworks that it uses to evaluate potential projects.
-Make sure that you find out about these, if they exist.
+Your organization may have specialized frameworks that it uses to evaluate potential projects.
+Be sure to check whether such frameworks are in place.

-The acronym "TELOS" stands for five key areas that you need to consider when you carry out a feasibility study.
+The acronym "TELOS" stands for five key areas that you need to consider when you carry out a feasibility study for a new project or idea.
 These are:

 You can use TELOS, in conjunction with other frameworks, to assess the viability of a range of projects, from small team-based ones to larger business ventures.